realies/soundcloud-sync/README.md

 ## Typical Usage

 ```
-yarn start realies
+yarn start realies mylikesfolder
 ```
-This creates a `music` subfolder and uses it for a local repository.
+If no repository folder is set, a `music` subfolder is created.
 Running the script subsequently adds newer files.